MicrosoftDocs/quantum-docs/articles/how-to-create-workspace.md

 <img width="831" alt="Screen Shot 2022-02-11 at 11 21 51 AM" src="https://user-images.githubusercontent.com/4041805/153656142-013d0161-6d00-4eda-84ef-dbb7e47b7c4b.png">

+Now, the provider will be added to your Quantum Workspace.
+It may take several minutes before it becomes available.

 ## Next steps

 - [Get started with Jupyter notebooks in Azure Quantum](xref:microsoft.quantum.get-started.notebooks)